 If you are only replacing one tooth, you will get a dental crown.
 However, you might get an implant-supported dental bridge or implant-supported denture if you are replacing many teeth.

 What type of dental restoration will the dentist attach to my implants?

-Each patient will have unique circumstances.
-Your dentist can custom design a treatment plan that will best suite your needs and goals.
-If you are missing one tooth, the dentist will place a dental crown.
+If you are missing one tooth, our dentist will place a dental crown.
 However, for multiple missing teeth there are several options.
-For consecutive missing teeth, your dentist will most likely use a dental bridge.
-Your dentist will replace a whole row of missing teeth with an implant-supported denture.
+For consecutive missing teeth, our dentist will most likely use a dental bridge.
+Moreover, our dentist can replace a whole row of missing teeth with an implant-supported denture.

-Will I need to see a specialist for the implant surgery?
+Will I need to see many specialists for the implant surgery?

-No, you will not need to see a specialist if you are getting dental implants from us.
 Dr. Doroshenko is a prosthodontist and possesses advanced training in implant dentistry.
-He is qualified to perform the surgery that places the implant in the jaw bone right in our dental office.
-Because of this, every step of your implant treatment will take place at our Towson, MD area dentist office.
+He is qualified to perform the surgery that places the implant in the jaw bone.
+Because of this, every step of your implant treatment will take place at our Towson, MD area dental office.

 How do I Maintain my New Dental Implants?